View of the Lyngen Alps from Lyngen North

 Northern Lights planetarium for two

-The kitchen cabinets have crockery, cutlery, coffee cups, wine glasses, salt, pepper, sugar and a few spices.
-But, for now, you have to carry provisions and cook your own food.
+The kitchen cabinets have crockery, cutlery, coffee cups, wine glasses, salt, pepper, sugar and spices.
+But we carried provisions to cook our own food.
 Ola stopped at a REMA 1000 supermarket on the way to let us pick up groceries.

 The REMA 1000 is the most economical supermarket in Norway